 This expedited processing is available to current and former military personnel who fall into at least one of two Social Security categories:

-- The Department of Veterans Affairs (VA) considers these veterans and service members to be fully disabled, meaning they have a 100 percent permanent and total (P&T) compensation rating.
+100 percent P&T. The Department of Veterans Affairs (VA) considers you to be fully disabled, meaning you have a 100 percent permanent and total (P&T) compensation rating.

 Those are the conditions for fast-tracking.
 For those applications to be approved, veterans and service members also must: